abhishekkumarhoney75/interview/Effective_Java_Summary/Item_1-5.md

 * A third advantage of static factory methods is that, unlike constructors, **they can return an object of any subtype of their return type.**
 This gives you great flexibility in choosing the class of the returned object.
 * A fourth advantage of static factories is that the **class of the returned object can vary from call to call as a function of the input parameters.
 Any sub- type of the declared return type is permissible.** The class of the returned object can also vary from release to release.
-* A fifth advantage of static factories is that **the class of the returned object need not exist when the class containing the method is written.** Such flexible static factory methods form the basis of service provider frameworks, like the Java Database Connectivity API (JDBC).
-A service provider framework is a system in which providers implement a service, and the system makes the implementations available to clients, decoupling the clients from the implementations.
+* A fifth advantage of static factories is that **the class of the returned object need not exist when the class containing the method is written.**

 #### Disadvantages